lukso-network/docs/docs/guides/vault/interact-with-contracts.md

 // 2. encode the calldata to be run on the Vault,
-// passing the calldata to be run at the targetContract as 4th parameter const vaultCalldata = await vault.methods.execute(
+// passing the calldata to be run at the targetContract as 4th parameter const vaultCalldata = await vault.methods
-  0,
-  targetContract.address,
-  0,
+  .execute(0, targetContract.address, 0, targetCalldata)
-  targetCalldata
-).encodeABI();
+  .encodeABI();

-// Execute the calldata through the Universal Profile await universalProfile.methods.execute(
+// Execute the calldata through the Universal Profile await universalProfile.methods.execute(0, vaultAddress, 0, vaultCalldata).send({
-  0,
-  vaultAddress,
-  0,
-  vaultCalldata,
-).send({
   from: myEOA.address,
   gasLimit: 600_000,
 });